biocore/biom-format/doc/documentation/summarizing_biom_tables.rst

 	biom summarize-table -h

-This command takes a BIOM file or gzipped BIOM file as input, and will print a summary of the count information on a per-sample basis to the a new file specified by the ``-o`` parameter.
+This command takes a BIOM file or gzipped BIOM file as input, and will print a summary of the count information on a per-sample basis to the new file specified by the ``-o`` parameter.
 The example file used in the commands below can be found in the ``biom-format/examples`` directory.

 Summarizing sample data
 -----------------------